 El Tajin Ruins Hotels

-This area was the only location in the world where the vanilla plant grew.
+This area was once the only location in the world where the vanilla plant grew.

 The nearby town of Papantla is noted for its vanilla production